What Price Fiber Bundle Substantivalism? On How to Avoid Holes in Fibers: The hole argument in general-relativistic theory

 The second, which Earman and Norton called ``Leibniz equivalence", is that a whole $\Diff(M)$-orbit $\O_\upphi \subset \S$ represents one and the same physical solution, so that \emph{physical field} degrees of freedom (d.o.f.) are not best represented by any single $\upphi \in \O_\upphi \subset \S$, but by a point (a $\Diff(M)$-equivalence class) $[\phi]\in \M_\S$ in the moduli space of solutions.
 This is indeed the standard view in physics.
 But the argument seems to further underlie that what is $\Diff(M)$-invariant and physical are the \emph{relations} among the d.o.f. of the fields $\upphi$, so that the physical fields d.o.f. mutually co-define each other: The d.o.f of the physical metric, i.e. of the gravitational field (redundantly described by $g$), are only well-defined in relation to the d.o.f. of matter and/or interaction fields (redundantly described by~$\upvarphi$).\footnote{ Considering a region of the Universe free of matter and interaction fields (without $\upvarphi$), one may submit that the d.o.f. of the physical metric/gravitational field are to be instantiated as invariant relations among those of the mathematical field $g$.}

 The articulation of the hole and point-coincidence arguments makes a compelling case for a relationalist view of the \emph{physical} manifold of events, on which the physical field d.o.f. ``live".
 In particular, the \emph{physical metric /gravitational field} is as autonomous an entity as it is possible in the general-relativistic framework, physical field d.o.f. and the co-defining relations in which they participate being coextensive.
-Seeing that the gravitational field is the vessel of most of the essential properties usually attributed to spacetime, one may indeed consider that it embodies a substantival notion of spacetime, insofar as the ``substantival" notion gets suitably ``relationalized".
+Seeing that the gravitational field is the vessel of most of the essential properties usually attributed to spacetime, one may indeed consider that it embodies a substantive notion of spacetime, insofar as the ``substantival" notion gets suitably ``relationalized".
 This is not far from a family of views called ``sophisticated substantivalism", see \cite{Pooley2013-POOSAR,Stachel2014}.

 Let us add two comments before concluding this section.
-First, it was argued by \cite{Norton1989} that defining spacetime as ``$M$ + further structure" (``\emph{mpfs}") is a form of sophisticated substantivalism that may still be vulnerable to a hole-type argument if the ``further structure" has symmetries, i.e. a non-trivial Killing group.
+First, {let us remind that Norton argued in \cite{Norton1989}} that defining spacetime as ``$M$ + further structure" (``\emph{mpfs}") is a form of sophisticated substantivalism that may still be vulnerable to a hole-type argument if the ``further structure" has symmetries, i.e. a non-trivial Killing group.
 As we noted, the consensus in physics is to define spacetime as $(M, g)$.
-Furthermore, all exact solutions $g$ of Einstein's equations have a Killing group ${\sf K}(g)$, so substantivalism towards these symmetric spacetimes is undermined according to \cite{Norton1989}.
-Yet, realistic physical solutions certainly have only approximate symmetries, so substantivalism towards these spacetimes would be possible.
-In line with the above paragraph, the discussion of the physical significance of Killing symmetries by \cite{JTF-Ravera2024c} dissent from this view by denying that the (sophisticated) substantivalist has to see Killing related models as physically distinct \emph{in the fully dynamically coupled regime}.\footnote{Killing symmetries of $g$ being symmetries of the (energy-momentum tensor of) $\upvarphi$ by Einstein equation $E(g, \upvarphi)=G(g)-\kappa T(g, \upvarphi)=0$.}
+Furthermore, all exact solutions $g$ of Einstein's equations have a Killing group {K$(g)\defeq \left\{\ \psi \in \Diff(M)\, |\, \psi^*g=g \right\}$}, so substantivalism towards these symmetric spacetimes is undermined according to \cite{Norton1989}.
+Yet, realistic physical solutions certainly have only approximate symmetries, so substantivalism towards these spacetimes would be possible. {Relatedly,} the discussion of the physical significance of Killing symmetries by \cite{JTF-Ravera2024c} dissents from {Norton's} view by denying that the (sophisticated) substantivalist has to see Killing related models as physically distinct \emph{in the fully dynamically coupled regime}.\footnote{Killing symmetries of $g$ being symmetries of (the energy-momentum tensor of) $\upvarphi$ by Einstein equation $E(g, \upvarphi)=G(g)-\kappa T(g, \upvarphi)=0$.}